Lab 5 - Motor, Kinematics & Gamepad

 Kinematics Header Example

-Only example of header - types needs to be corrected.
-Instead of structures you can use for example std::pair
+Only example of header - types need to be corrected.
+Instead of structures you can use, for example std::pair.
+Function working with coordinates is working with differences.

 struct RobotSpeed{